cybertriage/DFIR_Ransomware_Project/docs/framework.md

 If not, link to page about some common exfil techniques.

 Propagation
-: Does the ransomware propagate itself through the network?
+: Does the ransomware propagate itself through the network and launch on other systems? <br><br>
 If so, how.
-If not, how are threat actors often propagating it (though this list is not exhaustive)?
-The goal is to help the responder look at a victim system and know where to look for clues about how the ransomware got there.<br><br>
+The goal is to help the responder look at a victim system and know where to look for clues about how the ransomware got there.<br>
 If not, link to page about some common techniques being observed.